isaacnmm/pestpolicy-hugo2XX/content/posts/gutter-splash-guard/index.md

 Both are vital components, but they address different aspects of water control: the splash guard keeps water in the gutter, and the splash block manages water *after* it leaves the downspout.
 ---

-Even a perfectly clean and well-maintained [gutter](https://pestpolicy.com/gutter-downspout-adapter/) system can sometimes struggle to contain the sheer volume of water during a heavy downpour, especially at critical points.
+Even a perfectly clean and well-maintained [gutter](https://pestpolicy.com/gutter-downspout-adapter/)system can sometimes struggle to contain the sheer volume of water during a heavy downpour, especially at critical points.
 This often leads to water "splashing over" the gutter's edge, negating its protective purpose.
 This is where a simple yet highly effective accessory comes into play: the **gutter splash guard**.

 A gutter splash guard is a small, often overlooked, but crucial component designed to prevent water from overshooting the gutter, particularly at inside corners or where a roof valley empties a concentrated flow of water.
 These areas are prone to overflow, which can lead to significant water damage to fascia boards, siding, windows, and even the foundation below.